 Planning & Zoning

-The Planning and Zoning Division is responsible for maintaining and providing information relative to land use regulations including allowable uses and development regulations.
+The Planning and Zoning Division maintains and provides information relative to land use regulations, including allowable uses and development regulations.
 Staff performs review of building and zoning (fence/signs) permit applications, various licensing applications, and site plans for all multi-family residential, commercial, and industrial expansions and new projects to ensure compliance with the zoning ordinance.

 Zoning Ordinances - Available Online under Part Twelve

 Permitted Uses for each Zoning District Summary Sheet

 Key to Zoning District Codes and Directions to Web Site Ordinances

 Planning staff is responsible for the preparation and maintenance of the City Master Plan, a long-range plan used to guide the growth and development of a community or region.
 The most recent plan was prepared and adopted in 1997.
 Staff reviews projects from the public as well as from other departments to ensure they are consistent with goals/objectives established in the plan.
 Staff is also charged with development, interpretation, administration, and enforcement of the zoning ordinance.
 The draft plan is currently under review, and is scheduled to be approved at the February 28, 2018 Planning Commission meeting.
 Link: Master Plan

 Based on the approved 2016 State Medical Marihuana Facilities Licensing Act (MMFLA) and a recent city survey, which showed support for allowing medical marihuana businesses, city staff have drafted new regulations to allow medical marihuana to be 1) grown, 2) processed, 3) tested, 4) transported, and 5) sold for medical purposes only.
 Learn more by clicking here.

 Applications for one of the 20 licenses can be submitted starting at 8 a.m.
 Monday, May 14, 2018, at the Planning and Zoning Office, Room 117 at City Hall, 10 N. Division St.